Achieving our goals in uncertain times

 Achieving our goals in a churning world requires a different set of skills from achieving the same outcomes in a stable environment.
 What are those skills and how can we acquire them?

 One way to find them is by ‘benchmarking’.
-This means looking for other organisations and people who are already experts at doing what we want to do, and then copying or adapting their approach.
+This means looking at other organisations who are already experts at doing what we want to do and then copying or adapting their approach.
+So which organisations are already best practice at achieving specific, measurable outcomes in highly unpredictable situations?

 By defining their purpose and rules of engagement, elite army units become more able to succeed in fast changing, even hostile environments.
-And when we define our purpose and our values we give ourselves the focus and the flexibility to achieve the results that matter most to us, even in a changing world.
+And when we define our purpose and values we give ourselves the focus and the flexibility to achieve the results that matter most to us, even in a changing world.

 This is another step to becoming antifragile.